ibell/coolprop/Web/Fluids/Cyclohexane.rst

 ===========================
 Span, R. and W. Wagner, "Equations of State for Technical Applications.
 II.
 Results for Nonpolar Fluids", International Journal of Thermophysics, Vol. 24, No. 1, January 2003.

-Cp0: Jaeschke, M. and P. Schley,"Ideal-Gas Thermodynamic Properties for Natural-Gas Applications", Int.
-J. Thermophys. v 16, n6 1995
+Cp0: Penoncello, S.G., R.T.
+Jacobsen, A.R.H.
+Goodwin,"A Thermodynamic Property Formulation for Cyclohexane " International Journal of Thermophysics. vol. 16.
+No. 2, 1995

+Note: Results do not agree(01/15/2013) with REFPROP, but it seems REFPROP is in error based on validation data in Span

 Transport Properties Information
 ================================
 Using ECS in fully predictive mode.
-ECS parameters from

 Fluid Data